 Exchange Information

-Exchange names, insurance information, and phone numbers with the other driver(s).
-You might also write down their license plate number and note the make and model of their vehicle.
+Exchange contact information, names, insurance information, and phone numbers with the other driver(s).
+You can also write down their license plate number and note the make and model of their vehicle.

 Document the Scene